rohanthorat27/FootballMatchPrediction/README.md

 About the data
 The original datasets consists of 22 usable features and the records of 381 matches per season.

+Complete information about features given in JSON file

 Upon performing exploratory analysis on the data, it was observed that there were two main types of feature transformations required: ordinal and nominal.

 The following steps were carried out in order to bring the data into usable format: